VoidDeficit/WStart/README.md

 ## Features

 - On power WLED: Enable or disable WLED to turn on after log in.
-- Toggel WLED: Turn WLED on or off the manually.
+- Toggel WLED: Turn WLED on or off manually.

 ## Requirements